Exactly solvable dissipative dynamics and one-form strong-to-weak spontaneous symmetry breaking in interacting two-dimensional spin systems: Fractionalization and free-fermion representation

 (and similarly for the second copy); $D_j$ thus effects a $\mathbb{Z}_2$ gauge transformation.
 Furthermore,

 (and similarly for the second copy), thus $D_j$ also effects the $\mathbb{Z}_2$ gauge transformation of ``matter fields''.

 The total parity superoperator $\scD=\prod_j D_j\Dt_j$ is a gauge transformation on every site, hence leaving all gauge fields invariant, and thus providing no gauge-field constraint.
-It however constrains the matter fields.
+However, it constrains the matter fields.
 Writing

 where the adjoint fermionic parity is defined as